rwmjones/rhrq-riscv-extensions/article.md

 RISC-V International (RVI), what extensions are out there, how extensions are grouped together into profiles, and how you can discover what extensions are supported in your hardware.
-We will also cover what hardware today supports particular extensions as well as looking at QEMU's support for extensions.
+We will also cover QEMU's support for extensions.

 As this article is about extending the ISA, we will not cover non-ISA extensions in any detail.